We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As they’re not regulated by the FDA, oral supplements are tricky.
 Before taking any sort of supplement while pregnant or breastfeeding, it’s best to consult a lactation specialist or your OB-GYN.

-Dealing with hair thinning or hair loss seems like a small price to pay for bringing your incredible, tiny human into the world — but that’s not to say it’s not frustrating.
+Experiencing hair thinning or hair loss might seem like a small price to pay for bringing your incredible, tiny human into the world — but that’s not to say it’s not frustrating.

 Luckily, depending on what you’re willing to spend (money and time), there are products on the market that might help return some normalcy to your locks.